cram-code/cram_reem/README.md

 Right now, the following integration is being worked on:

 * *reem_navigation_process_module*: The navigational capabilities of the REEM robot are exposed to CRAM, using the `/PAL_ROBOT/cmd_vel` topic as a basis for sending twist messages.
+Depends on [nav_pcontroller](https://github.com/code-iai/nav_pcontroller) for linear navigation control.

 What integration is planned?